Resources & Latest News

 Icon Law Makes AsiaLaw's Jurisdiction Rankings!

-Icon Law is excited to announce that it has made it onto AsiaLaw's jurisdiction rankings, being:
+Under the leadership of Soh Chun Bin and Jeremiah Huang, Icon Law has made it onto AsiaLaw's jurisdiction rankings, being:

 1. Recognised for its capital markets practice; and